 Read our full Amazon Echo Show 5 review.

 How to pick the best Alexa speaker for you

 The key decision you’ll have to make while shopping for one of the best Alexa speakers is whether you’re looking for a standard, grilled speaker or a speaker with a display.
-If this is your first smart home purchase, you’ll want to opt for the third-generation Echo, Echo Dot or Sonos One.
+If this is your first smart home purchase, you’ll want to opt for the 4th-generation Echo, Echo Dot or Sonos One.
 All are simple to set up and lay a foundation for getting your other gadgets connected.
-The Echo Studio or Echo Plus is a better option down the line, once you’ve grown accustomed to managing a smart home system.

 If you have a large family or spend a lot of time in the kitchen or other shared space, a smart speaker with a display is a better choice.
 You can check in on your security cameras and video doorbells, get recipe advice and make calls.
 Video calls can only be made with the Echo Show 8, second-generation Echo Show or Echo Show 5, though.

 When reviewing any of the best Alexa speakers (or any of the best smart home devices, for that matter) we consider several different factors before assigning it a final rating.
 Here are some things we look for, after spending hours testing available buying options: